fogus/spiel/kartenspiel/schism/README.markdown

 *Schism* is played with a standard 52-card deck.
 Each player is given 20 chips to start.
 One player is chosen as the dealer to start and deals 5 cards to each player in clockwise order.

-Goal
-====

-The player who has nearest to 20 chips when the game ends wins.
-In the event of a tie, the player who is closest to 20 with a total less than 20 wins.
-If there is still a tie then the tied players play some number of additional rounds until the tie is broken.

 Gameplay
 ========